-- Students are not permitted to install and/or utilize their own network services, servers, wireless access points, network amplifiers/extenders, network switches, or hubs in the residence halls, main campus, or parking lot without approval from the Chief Information Officer. - Students must use computer resources for authorized purposes only. - Creating, modifying, executing, reverse engineering, or retransmitting any computer program or instructions intended to gain unauthorized access to, or make unauthorized use of, a Computer Resource or Software is prohibited. - Communicating any information concerning any password, personal identification number or other confidential information without the permission of its owner is prohibited. - Do not attempt to circumvent or otherwise subvert system and network security measures. - Do not inhibit or interfere with the use of the network or computing resources by others. - Only legal versions of copyrighted software in compliance with vendor license requirements are allowed. - Do not make illegal copies of copyrighted software, music, or movies. - Do not store or transmit illegal software using MACU's computer systems or network. - Do not engage in any activity that may in any way be harmful to computer systems, hardware, or software regardless of ownership.
+- Students are not permitted to install and/or utilize their own network services, servers, wireless access points, network amplifiers/extenders, network switches, or hubs in the residence halls, main campus, or parking lot without approval from the Chief Information Officer. - Students must use computer resources for educational or authorized purposes only. - Creating, modifying, executing, reverse engineering, or retransmitting any computer program or instructions intended to gain unauthorized access to, or make unauthorized use of, a Computer Resource or Software is prohibited. - Communicating any information concerning any password, personal identification number or other confidential information without the permission of its owner is prohibited. - Do not attempt to circumvent or otherwise subvert system and network security measures. - Do not inhibit or interfere with the use of the network or computing resources by others. - Only legal versions of copyrighted software in compliance with vendor license requirements are allowed. - Do not make illegal copies of copyrighted software, music, or movies. - Do not store or transmit illegal software using MACU's computer systems or network. - Do not engage in any activity that may in any way be harmful to computer systems, hardware, or software regardless of ownership.
 This includes propagating viruses, disrupting services, or damaging files. - Do not communicate any credit card number or other financial account number without the permission of its owner. - Do not use computer resources in a manner inconsistent with the University's contractual obligations to suppliers of computer resources or with any published University policy. - Be considerate in your use of shared resources.
 Do not monopolize or overload the computer systems.
 In addition, access priority is given to individuals needing to complete academic assignments. - Do not use the University systems and networks for commercial or political purposes, such as using electronic mail to circulate advertising for products or for political candidates.
 This includes money-making activities for personal gain. - Do not use electronic mail, blogging, social networking, or messaging services to harass, intimidate, or otherwise annoy another person or entity. - Do not access or intentionally destroy files, account settings, software, or licensed software on a computer resource without the permission of the owner of such files, software, or licensed software or the controlling authority of the computing resource or facility. - Creating, modifying, installing, executing, or retransmitting any computer program or instructions intended to obscure the true identity of the sender of electronic mail or electronic messages, collectively referred to as Messages, including, but not limited to, forgery of Messages and/or alteration of system and/or user data used to identify the sender of messages is prohibited. - Do not violate any laws or participate in the commission or furtherance of any crime or other unlawful or improper purpose; and/or conduct any commercial venture through MACU's network, including, but not limited to, registration, hosting, or administrative contact (e-mail, US mail, telephone, or campus meetings) unless otherwise specified by MACU policies.

-- All file sharing programs, torrent indexing sites, and peer-to-peer networks are strictly prohibited, including but not limited to BitTorrent (any variant), The Pirate Bay, Vuze, Deluge, and Wireshare. - Do not take part in any activity that does not comply with the Student Handbook guidelines.
+- Do not take part in any activity that does not comply with the Student Handbook guidelines.
 All computer use must conform to the spirit of these guidelines. - Do not obtain access to files or personal accounts of others unless authorized.